Ion Agârbiceanu: Early life

 Born in Cenade village in Transylvania's Alba County (at the time in Alsó-Fehér County), Agârbiceanu was the second of eight children; his parents were Nicolae and Ana (née Olariu).
 Ion's father and grandfather were both woodcutters, while he believed his great-grandparents were cowherds—as indicated by the surname of his grandfather, Vasile Bouaru, who originated in the Sibiu area.
 The name Agârbiceanu came from the family's ancestral village, Agârbiciu.
 According to various report, at least some members of the family were traditionally Orthodox, and he was himself originally baptized as such.
-Writer Ion Breazu argues that Ana Agârbiceanu was not tied to either Orthodoxy of Eastern Catholicism, and instead channeled a religious sentiment shared by both denominations.
+Writer Ion Breazu argues that Ana Agârbiceanu was not tied to either Orthodoxy or Eastern Catholicism, and instead channeled a religious sentiment shared by both denominations.

 Breazu describes the Agârbiceanus as engaged in the economic struggle for Romanian emancipation, with competition structured along ethnic lines.
 The adversaries were Saxons, Hungarians, and Hungarian Jews, who occupied positions of power: "[Agârbiceanu] would not spare any sympathy for either one of these groups, in his work as a writer."
 From about 1900, Nicolae became a respected forester and estate administrator, described upon his death in 1931 as a "cultured peasant".
 According to the novelist's own notes, his father subscribed to a number of Romanian-language publications that appeared in Transylvania.
 His mother, although a great lover of stories and storytelling, was illiterate.

 Agârbiceanu recalled an idyllic childhood, with summers spent tending to his father's sheep and sleeping in a stick hut.
 An avid reader of stories by Petre Ispirescu and poems by George Coșbuc, he was also accustomed to prayer books, which would help him deal with his feeling of isolation, once he was made to attend school.
 He completed the primary and secondary cycles in his native village and in Blaj, graduating from the Superior Gymnasium in 1900.
 His teachers included Gavril Precup, who introduced Agârbiceanu to world philosophy and the tenets of Romanian nationalism, and Ambrosiu Chețianu, who cultivated his taste for natural sciences.
 His later works suggest that, aged eleven, Agârbiceanu was in the Romanian crowd which greeted the Transylvanian Memorandum leaders, arrested by the Hungarian authorities and paraded through Blaj.